 I just bought a belt-drive turntable and am having trouble locating the belt.
 Where is it?

-Underneath the platter, there is a metal ring, roughly 10 inches in diameter, on which the belt needs to go around to drive the platter.
-Typically, the belt is packed around this metal ring, to make connecting the belt to the motor easier.
+Underneath the platter, there is a metal ring roughly 10 inches in diameter, typically the belt is packed around this metal ring.
+If belt is not attached to metal ring, remove the platter to find belt below, run belt around metal ring and replace platter.

 How do I properly balance the tone-arm of my turntable?